Sylig/Sylig/README.md

 I'm a passionate and dedicated developer with a good foundation in JavaScript, React, HTML, CSS.

-Driven by a passion for technology and a past academic background in User Experience Design and Media I, recently, successfully completed a university-certified Full-Stack Web Development Bootcamp with a grade of 100%.
+Driven by a passion for technology and a past academic background in User Experience Design and Media I, recently and successfully, completed a university-certified Full-Stack Web Development Bootcamp with a grade of 100%.
 This intensive program provided me with valuable hands-on experience and honed my skills in building web applications.

 Motivated by curiosity and a lust for learning, I seek to expand my skillset and stay up to date with the latest trends in the industry.